MicroCODEIncorporated/README-Template/README-Template.md

 * Include videos as needed in the \videos folder as .MP4s
 * Drag the video into your README.md once in GitHub and then copy the link in the code below.

-<video id="demo-video" style="border-style:solid; border-width:2px" src="https://user-images.githubusercontent.com/<path-to-uploaded-video-in-github>.mp4" width="1024" allowfullscreen="allowfullscreen" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen" allow="autoplay *" loop autoplay autobuffer controls muted>
+<video id="demo-video" style="border-style:solid; border-width:2px" src="https://user-images.githubusercontent.com/<path-to-uploaded-video-in-github>demo.mp4" width="1024" allowfullscreen="allowfullscreen" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen" allow="autoplay *" loop autoplay autobuffer controls muted>
 Your browser does not support the HTML5 player.
 </video>
 </p>

 ## Help

-If there is anyting you do not understand about using this template get with other team members.
-Do NOT make assumptions about it use.
+Describe how to get help with this project.